niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/first-step-series/unity-runner-1.md

 }
 ```

+???+ abstract
     Again, fairly simple.
 Note that the `SerializeField` attribute is being used to allow private-scoped variables to show up in the inspector- a useful trick if you want to populate script parameters without exposing their scope.

     The option to set our `_followOffset` in the awake method is nice, since it lets us use the Scene view to pick a nice camera angle.

     Note that we use the **`LateUpdate`** method to change our camera's position.
 The `LateUpdate` tick always occurs after that of `Update` and `FixedUpdate` (If one occurs that frame), but just before the frame is written to the screen.
 This makes it a good time to reposition our camera so it has the most up-to-date position.

+???+ info
-If you changed the position of the camera in the regular `Update` tick, it is possible that something else could change the Player's position before the screen write, which would result is small inaccuracies.
+    If our script changed the position of the camera in the regular `Update` tick, it is possible that something else could change the Player's position before the screen write, which would result is small inaccuracies.
 Small inaccuracies on the **player's camera** produce very ugly jitter, so try to avoid them.

 #### Apply the New Script
 We will not actually apply this script directly to the camera.
 Instead, we will create a *Camera Rig* object, put the script on it, then make the *Main Camera* a child of that.
 You can do this easily by right-clicking the *Main Camera* and picking `Create Empty Parent`, then add the new script to the object.

+???+ warning "Inspector-Assigned Properties"
+    Whenever we create a public or *SerializedField* member in one of our scripts and it is not assigned to through the code, we are usually expecting to manually assign something to that property *per instance* using the Inspector.

+    In this circumstance, we want to drag-and-drop the *Player* GameObject (and thusly, its transform) into the `Follow Target` property to specify what the camera will follow.

+    Forgetting to assign your properties can lead to null reference exceptions!

 Ensure that our `Use Awake Offset` flag is on, and position the Camera Rig at a nice position to view the Player and the upcoming road.
 You will want to rotate the camera on the X-axis a bit to get a downward view- it is probably better to apply that rotation to the *Main Camera* itself.